pork3/sdlengine/README.md

-Created by Zachary Bower, Chase Craig, Linshu Huang, Benjamin Yin, Luyao Wang.
+# 422 - Panda

-This software is for building a game engine that is capable of managing most processes related to building a videogame.
+Panda is a 3D/2D game engine that is capable of managing most processes related to building a videogame

-See user documentation ....

-This folder is broken down into the folowing structure...
+## Author

+Zachary Bower
+Chase Craig
+Linshu Huang
+Benjamin Yin
+Luyao Wang

+### Panda offers many features such as:
+-

+## Installation

+## Demo